popy2k14/SOAS/README.md

 ### Time page

 #### Flathead short press
-When the alarm, sleep timer and snooze are off, single press will switch the alarm on.
-If the sleep timer is enabled, the sleep timer will also switch on.
+When the alarm, sleep timer and snooze are off, single press will switch the music on.
+If the sleep timer is enabled, the sleep timer will also switch to on.

+If the sleep timer is on and the music is on, the music will be switched off.

 When the alarm is on, snooze will switch on and the alarm will go to off.

 When snooze is on, the snooze will be switched off on single press.

-#### Flathead long press
-When the alarm is on, the flathead button needs to be pressed at least 2 seconds to disable the alarm.

-If snooze is on, press it at least two seconds for disabling the snooze.
-Your alarm won't go off again until the next day.

-Press it at least 2 seconds when snooze is not on, and the alarm is not sounding, to switch on the alarm.
-If the sleep timer is enabled, the alarm will go silent after the defined time.

 #### Rotary single click
 Single click of the rotary button toggles the alarm.